eartar/SpringCloudApp/README.md

 - Some config variables are encrypted using Spring Security to test out the system.

 Discovery
- - Eureka from Netflix OSS is deployed for microservice discovery
+ - Eureka from Netflix OSS is deployed for microservice discovery.
+The dashboard is secured with Spring Security.

 Gateway
- - Spring Cloud Gateway and Spring Security is utilized.
-The access token verification is done on the gateway.
+ - Spring Cloud Gateway as a Load Balancer and Spring Security is utilized.
+The JWT verification is done on the gateway.
  - Multiple security filters are implemented to explore different possibilities.
 Only through the gateway the remaining ecosystem is made reachable to the outside world.

 Users